State Renewable Energy Resources

 States have adopted a number of policies to support greater investment in and adoption of renewable energy technologies.

-- Public Benefits Funds for Renewable Energy are a pool of resources used by states to invest in clean energy supply projects.
+Public Benefits Funds for Renewable Energy are a pool of resources used by states to invest in clean energy supply projects.
 Funds are typically created by levying a small charge on customers' electricity rates (i.e., a system benefits charge).
-Policy details are available from EPA's Energy & Environment Guide to Action Chapter 3: Funding and Financial Incentive Policies.
+Policy details are available from EPA's State Energy & Environment Guide to Action Chapter on Electric Utility Regulatory Frameworks and Financial Incentives.

-- Interconnection Standards are processes and technical requirements that delineate how electric utilities in a state will treat renewable energy sources that need to connect to the electric grid.
+Interconnection Standards are processes and technical requirements that delineate how electric utilities in a state will treat renewable energy sources that need to connect to the electric grid.
 The establishment of standard procedures can reduce uncertainty and delays that renewable energy systems can encounter when obtaining electric grid connection in states that have not established interconnection standards.
-Policy details are available from EPA's Energy and Environment Guide to Action Chapter 7: Electric Utility Policies.
-The Interstate Renewable Energy Council (IREC) offers Model Interconnection Procedures Exitfor utility regulators.
+Policy details are available from EPA's State Energy & Environment Guide to Action Chapter on Interconnection and Net Metering.

-- Financial Incentives—such as grants, loans, rebates, and tax credits—are provided in some states to encourage renewable energy development.
-The Database of State Incentives for Renewables and Efficiency Exittracks the availability of incentives offered by state.
+Financial Incentives—such as grants, loans, rebates, and tax credits—are provided in some states to encourage renewable energy development.
+The Database of State Incentives for Renewables and Efficiency tracks the availability of incentives offered by state.

 Green Power Partnership (GPP) is a voluntary program that supports the organizational procurement of green power by offering expert advice, technical support, tools, and resources.
 The Partnership works with hundreds of companies, colleges and universities, organizations, and local, state, and federal government agencies.
 GPP provides resources to states on how they can lead by example by purchasing green power for government operations.